emsesp/docs/docs/Commands.md

 - The REST API follows the [OpenAPI Specification](https://github.com/OAI/OpenAPI-Specification)
 - The URL path always starts with `http://<hostname>/api/`
 - `<hostname>` is either an IP address or the mDNS name, which default is `ems-esp.local`
 - Some commands require can be dangerous and require security authentication, unless disabled via an EMS-ESP setting.
-The authentication is in the form of an Access Token which is generated from the Web UI's Security->Manage Users and then clicking on the key button for the admin user.
+The authentication is in the form of an Access Token which is generated from the WebUI's Security->Manage Users and then clicking on the key button for the admin user.
 The 152 character long string must be included in the HTTP header like `"Authorization: Bearer {ACCESS_TOKEN}"`.
 The tokens have no expiry date
 - With HTTP PUSH/PUT/PATCH commands an HTTP body may be required.
 This can be in the form of either plain text or as a JSON object `<data>`
 - HTTPS with self-signed certificates are not yet supported